mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 In this and the next exercise, we will refactor the breweries page to render the brewery lists asynchronously.

-Start by refactoring the breweries page so that there is a new partial `_`brewery_list.html.erb` which is used separately to list breweries under active breweries and retired breweries.
+Start by refactoring the breweries page so that there is a new partial `_brewery_list.html.erb` which is used separately to list breweries under active breweries and retired breweries.

-Create the new endpoint GET `breweries/active` that returns the partial for the active breweries and use that in rendering the breweries page.
+Create the new endpoint GET `breweries/active` that returns the partial for the active breweries and use that to render the active breweries asynchronously.

 The retired brewery list can still remain as it is.

 ## Exercise 4

-Create also the new endpoint GET `breweries/retired` that returns the partial for the active breweries and use that in rendering the breweries page.
+Create also the new endpoint GET `breweries/retired` that returns the partial for the retired breweries and use also that in rendering the breweries page.

 The same partial should be used both for active and retired breweries.
-Note that you **can not** anymore use the same turbo frame tag for both the active and retired breweries.
+Note that you **can not** anymore use the **same** Turbo frame tag for both the active and retired breweries.

-Instead of defining a turbo frame tag as a string, we can define it also as a variable that you set in the controller:
+Notice that instead of defining a Turbo frame tag as a hard-coded string, we can define it also as a variable that you set in the controller:

 ```rb
 <%= turbo_frame_tag tag_as_a_variable do %>
   # ...
 <% end %>
 ```

+This makes it possible to use the same partial to render the contents of many different Turbo frames (that all have their own identifiers).

 Fix also the links to breweries so that they work inside the turbo frames.